innolitics/rdm/rdm/base/software_plan.md

 {% endif %}
 ## GitHub Issues, Labels, and Milestones

-[GitHub issues](https://guides.github.com/features/issues/) are used to represent software requirements, problem reports, and change requests.
-These three items are distinguished using labels.
+[GitHub issues](https://guides.github.com/features/issues/) are used to represent change requests and problem reports.
+Problem reports have the `problem` label, and any GitHub issue that does not have a `problem` label is a change request.

-- Software requirements have the `requirement` label
-- Problem reports have the `problem` label
-- Change requests are any issues without the `problem` or `requirement` label.
-{% if system.is_software_only_device %}
-Software requirements may also be tagged with labels tracing them back to system requirements.
-{% endif %}
-Software requirements are typically created by the project lead during the requirements gathering activity, but may be created as needed through out the development process.

-Problem reports are typically created in response to feedback gathered from external users, or in response to anomalys detected during testing.
+Problem reports are typically created in response to feedback gathered from external users, or in response to anomalies detected during testing.

 Change requests are created at the start of the unit implementation activity or during the problem investigation activity.
-Change requests should [reference](https://help.github.com/articles/autolinked-references-and-urls/#issues-and-pull-requests) one or more software requirement or problem reports.
+Change requests should be labeled with one or more software requirements.

 In order to organize and prioritize the development work, change requests are assigned to GitHub milestones.
-Change requests that have not yet been assigned to a GitHub milestone have not yet been approved, and should not be worked on.

-Only the project lead should associate change requests with milestones, since this approval process is explicitly required by {{ system.standard }}{% if system.auditor_notes %} [8.2.1]{% endif %}.
+Change requests that have not yet been assigned to a GitHub milestone have not yet been approved, and should not be worked on since approval explicitly required by {{ system.standard }}{% if system.auditor_notes %} [8.2.1]{% endif %}.

+Project leads associate change requests with milestones during release planning.
 Once a change request is assigned to a milestone, it has been "approved" and may be worked on by a developer.
 The project lead will then assign developers to change requests to divide up the work.
 Software developers may also assign themselves to change requests, so long as it is not assigned to another developer and they don't have other outstanding tickets they can work on.

 ## Branches and Pull Requests